 2. Plastic Storage Drawers.
-I feel these are one of the best investments you can make to organize your closet, to remove some of the bulky items from your bureau, and to store seasonal clothes.
+I feel these are one of the best investments you can make to organize your closet, remove some of the bulky items from your bureau, and store seasonal clothes.
 We have them in all of our closets, and we make a point of having a beach drawer (swimsuits, etc.), a winter drawer (heavy socks, extra gloves, scarfs, and hats), and a linen drawer for extra blankets.
-Using clear plastic storage drawers has the benefit of making items visible, of allowing light into the drawers to minimize mold and moth infestation, and being a clean palette for any color you may want to paint them.
+Using clear plastic storage drawers has the benefit of making items visible, allowing light into the drawers to minimize mold and moth infestation, and being a clean palette for any color you may want to paint them.

 3. Plastic Storage Sheds.
-There are models for use that include small patio storage, garden sheds with shelves, low height for lawn mowers, and also full height for small workshops.
+There are models for use that include small patio storage, garden sheds with shelves, low height for lawnmowers, and also full height for small workshops.
 The most amazing array of sheds are available from Rubbermaid for specialty below fence-line storage so you meet your apartment or condo requirements.
 These sheds are lockable and provide a no-maintenance (except for cleaning) solution for you to assemble yourself.

 Plastic Storage Cabinets for Home Improvement – Top 5 Reasons to Buy Plastic

 We do not typically think of using plastic storage as a home improvement item, however, let me explain why plastic in most cases is the best choice.